Work Permits for Syrian Refugees

 As a rule, applications for work permits for persons under temporary protection should be made by the employer via the e-Government Gateway.
 The Ministry of Family, Labor and Social Services processes all decisions concerning work permit applications.
 For detailed and up-to-date information, please consult the official website of the Ministry or call the 170 Hotline.

 Based on the regulations regarding foreigners’ work permits in Turkey, the type of work permit that allows individuals to be self-employed and to have the right to work on their own behalf and account, is called an “independent work permit”.
 If you have established a business in compliance with the regulations in Turkey and will work on your own behalf and account, you should apply for the “independent work permit”.
 Foreigners under temporary protection who will apply for the independent work permit should apply on their own.

-According to the Law on International Labor Force and the Regulation on Work Permits of Foreigners under Temporary Protection, persons under temporary protection are eligible for exemptions in two sectors: seasonal agriculture and husbandry jobs.
+According to the Law No. 6735 on International Labor Force and the Regulation on Work Permits of Foreigners under Temporary Protection, persons under temporary protection are eligible for exemptions in two sectors: seasonal agriculture and husbandry jobs.
 However, this exemption is not granted automatically, and thus you must formally apply for the exemption.
 Persons under temporary protection are entitled to apply for a work permit exemption six months after the completion of their temporary protection registration.